-90-100%=A 80-89% =B 70-79% =C 60-69% =D Below 60% =F Grading Symbols (from student handbook) A Distinguished achievement for superior work B Better than acceptable achievement C Acceptable achievement for advancement in the same or related studies D Less than acceptable achievement for advancement in the same or related studies (credit may not transfer or count toward some degrees or certificates) F Failure to achieve or master the learning objectives of the course.
+90-100%=A 80-89% =B 70-79% =C 60-69% =D Below 60% =F Grading Symbols (from student handbook) A Distinguished achievement for superior work B Better than acceptable achievement C Acceptable achievement for advancement in the same or related studies D Less than acceptable achievement for advancement in the same or related studies (credit may not transfer or count toward some degrees or certificates) F Failure to achieve or master the learning objectives of the course. learning objectives of the course.
 A grade of F does not apply toward certificates or degrees.
 AU Audit.
 If you want to take a course without earning credit, you can register to audit that course.
 You must pay full tuition and fees, and you will not receive the COF stipend for the course.
 You must declare your intention to audit no later than the course's tuition refund date.
 Once you have registered to audit a course, you cannot change your registration from auditing to earning credit for the course.
 The college will not award credit for any audited course.
 AW Administrative Withdrawal.
 The grade of AW may be given at the discretion of the individual faculty member.

 W Withdrawal.
 Through Admissions, you have officially withdrawn from the course or the college by the approved date and time listed in the current semester's schedule.
 I Incomplete.
 If you are not able to complete the learning objectives before the end of a course because of verifiable extenuating circumstances, the instructor may assign a grade of incomplete at his or her discretion.
 Before you are eligible to receive an I, you must have completed a minimum of 75% of the course work with a grade of C (or better).
 Before the end of the course, you are responsible for making arrangements with the instructor to sign an Incomplete Grade Contract.
 If you do not complete the course work by the agreed-upon deadline, the instructor will change the I to the letter grade stipulated in the contract.
-COURSE POLICIES ATTENDANCE: Attendance in both lecture and lab is crucial to your success in this course.
+COURSE POLICIES Attendance: Attendance in both lecture and lab is crucial to your success in this course.
 Attendance at the laboratory section in which you are enrolled is mandatory.
 Missing more than four lab days will result in automatic failure of the course.
 Unless campus is closed, your attendance is expected.
-PROMPTNESS AND COURTESY: Please show up to both lecture and lab on time.
+Promptness and Courtesy: Please show up to both lecture and lab on time.
 Repeated tardiness will result in loss of points and possible removal from the laboratory.
 ACADEMIC DISHONESTY: There is a zero tolerance policy for any form of academic dishonesty in this course.
 Disciplinary action will be taken against any student found guilty of academic dishonesty such as cheating or plagiarism.
 The penalty for being dishonest in this way is far greater than simply getting a wrong answer.
-Those committing academic dishonesty will be subject to disciplinary action up to and including failing the assignment, failing the course, and/or expulsion from the course or college.
-RRCC Syllabus Disability Statement ADAAA (Americans with Disabilities Act Amendments Act of 2008) and Section 504 of the Rehabilitation Act of 1973: Red Rocks Community College is committed to access for students with disabilities.
-If you are a student with a disability and need assistance or are interested in requesting accommodations, please contact Accessibility Services.
-Faculty are not obligated to provide accommodations without proper notification by Accessibility Services and accommodations are not retroactive.
-Students may contact the Access staff by telephone or email to make an intake appointment at 303-914-6733 or access@rrcc.edu.
-Accessibility Services is located in Suite 1182 at the Lakewood campus.
-More information is available at www.rrcc.edu/accessibility-services.
-IMPORTANT DATES: Last day to drop and initiate a tuition refund: September 7, 2016 Last day to withdraw ("W" recorded, no refund): November 15, 2016 \\Be sure you consult with the financial aid office prior to withdrawing from the course. \It is important that to understand the material from this topic you must have a high level of understanding of all previous material delivered in lecture.
-Consult Review Sheet 3 to understand the level to which you will be tested.
+Those committing academic dishonesty will be subject to disciplinary action up to and including failing the assignment, failing the course, and/or expulsion from the course OTHER: Red Rocks Community College will provide accommodations for qualified students with disabilities.
+To request accommodations, contact the Office of Disability Services at your earliest convenience.
+The Office of Disability Services is located in the Learning Commons Room 1185.
+Please contact the office at 303.914.6733, V/TDD at 303.914.6737, or email at ODS@rrcc.edu if you have any questions.
+IMPORTANT DATES: